Lunar Roving Vehicle: Usage

 The LRV was used during the lunar surface operations of Apollo 15, 16 and 17, the J missions of the Apollo program.
 On each mission, the LRV was used on three separate EVAs, for a total of nine lunar traverses, or sorties.
-During operation, the Commander (CDR) always drove, while the Lunar Module Pilot (LMP) was a passenger who assisted with navigation.
+During operation, the commander (CDR) always drove, while the Lunar Module Pilot (LMP) was a passenger who assisted with navigation.

 An operational constraint on the use of the LRV was that the astronauts must be able to walk back to the LM if the LRV were to fail at any time during the EVA (called the "Walkback Limit").
 Thus, the traverses were limited in the distance they could go at the start and at any time later in the EVA.
 Therefore, they went to the farthest point away from the LM and worked their way back to it so that, as the life support consumables were depleted, their remaining walk back distance was equally diminished.
 This constraint was relaxed during the longest traverse on Apollo 17, based on the demonstrated reliability of the LRV and spacesuits on previous missions.
 A paper by Burkhalter and Sharp provides details on usage.

 Deployment

-Astronaut deployment of the LRV from the LM's open Quadrant 1 bay was achieved with a system of pulleys and braked reels using ropes and cloth tapes.
+Astronaut deployment of the Lunar Roving Vehicle from the LM's open Quadrant 1 bay was achieved with a system of pulleys and braked reels using ropes and cloth tapes.
 The rover was folded and stored in the bay with the underside of the chassis facing out.
 One astronaut would climb the egress ladder on the LM and release the rover, which would then be slowly tilted out by the second astronaut on the ground through the use of reels and tapes.
 As the rover was let down from the bay, most of the deployment was automatic.
 The rear wheels folded out and locked in place.
 When they touched the ground, the front of the rover could be unfolded, the wheels deployed, and the entire frame let down to the surface by pulleys.

 The rover components locked into place upon opening.
 Cabling, pins, and tripods would then be removed and the seats and footrests raised.
 After switching on all the electronics, the vehicle was ready to back away from the LM.